cmwschroeder/readme-generator/GENERATED.md

 ## Description

-This project generates a readme through inquirer
+This project will query the user and build a professional readme based of their response.

 ## Table of Contents
 * [Installation](#installation)